Neod0Matrix/PixivCrawlerIII/README.md

     cd PixivCrawlerIII

-    First config your local folder in dataload.py and login.cr
+    First config your local folder in dataload.py, then run this:

     python3 pixivcrawleriii.py